MosheBerman/lightbulb/README.md

 It had several parts:

 1. A bot that scraped the Brooklyn College course system and regularly alerted me of changes to course listings.
+The bot is written in PHP, and most of what's visible in this repository is the bot.
+2. There was a cron job that ran the scraping and diffing code regularly.
+The cron configuration has unfortunately has been lost to time.
-2. A student-facing webapp was planned but never finished.
+3. A student-facing webapp was planned but never finished.
 As a part of this, I had planned to build out an API, which could eventually be used for an app as well.

-The bot is written in PHP, and is mostly visible in this repository.
-There was a cron job that ran it regularly.
-The cron configuration has unfortunately has been lost to time.
-I stopped working on this project when CUNY switched over all of the colleges to CUNYFirst.
+I stopped working on this project when CUNY switched over all of the colleges to CUNYFirst, because my scraper was incompatible with the new website's layout and interaction model.
+In 2014 I did a partial rewrite in Python for CUNYFirst as my independent study coursework but never used the product to actually alert.

 # Time Complexity